1966 Upper Voltan coup d'état

 The 1966 Upper Voltan coup d'état was an event which took place on 3 January 1966 in the Republic of Upper Volta (today Burkina Faso), when following large-scale popular unrest, the military intervened against the government.
-This forced President Maurice Yaméogo to resign, and was replaced Lieutenant Colonel Sangoulé Lamizana.
+This forced President Maurice Yaméogo to resign, and was replaced by Lieutenant Colonel Sangoulé Lamizana.
 Lamizana would go on to rule until 1980, when yet another military coup d'état overthrew him.
 The 1966 coup would prove to be the first in a long line of Upper Voltan and later Burkinabé coups, which marked the beginning of half a century of military rule.

 History

 Background

 French Upper Volta, a small, landlocked and largely impoverished colony of France had been decolonized in 1960.
 Maurice Yaméogo, a close ally of the Ivorian President Félix Houphouët-Boigny, created a single-party dictatorship, making his own Voltaic Democratic Union the sole legal political party in the country.
 Opposition parties, like the African Regroupment Party, were either merged with it or dissolved.

 Yaméogo's government would come to face charges of neocolonialism, as it aligned closely with the French government.
 Originally favouring a pan-Africanist policy, in favour of a West African federation, he eventually dropped these policies in favour of the anti-federalism of France and his friend Houphouët-Boigny.
 He joined the Conseil de l'Entente together with some other pro-French leaders.
 Additionally, Yaméogo closely supported Israel, becoming the first African leader to visit the country, strongly opposing the Arab Republic of Egypt and Gamal Abdel Nasser.

 The President's harsh policies, and deeply corrupt state of his administration, made him hugely impopular.
 In 1964, the government strongly restricted the right of workers to organize and outlawed labour strikes, making the strong trade unions its enemies.
 In the presidential election the following year Yaméogo was re-elected, with a supposed 100% support and 98.4% turnout.
 Remarrying a 22-year-old former beauty queen a few weeks after the October election, he received a cool welcome in Ouagadougou returning from their honeymoon on 6 November.
 The parliamentary election the following day officially saw a 100% support and 97.4% turnout in favour of the Voltaic Democratic Union, but in fact mass abstention in protest against the President and his party took place.
 Another large boycott occurred during the following 5 December municipal elections.